 In order to provide the best service possible Mr. Heater is now giving you more ways to get in touch with us:

-WEBSITE: Mr. Heater's full line of product are now at: www.mrheater.com FACEBOOK: Find us on Facebook
+WEBSITE: Mr. Heater's full line of product are now at: www.mrheater.com

-TWITTER: Find us on twitter You Tube: There are now informational videos on Youtube.
+FACEBOOK: Find us on Facebook

+You Tube: There are now informational videos on Youtube.